roc-streaming/roc-toolkit/README.md

 Summary
 -------

-The toolkit consists of:

-* a C library;
-* a set of command-line tools;
+The toolkit consists of a C library and a set of command-line tools.
-* a set of PulseAudio modules.

 Key features: